Best Practices For Liquor & Cocktails

 Option 2: For Ease Of Ordering

-If you don’t care to track your liquor pours simply create the house cocktails as Inventory Items.
-This method is easiest for staff to quickly place orders and is more intuitive for guests ordering online or through OpenTab.
+If you don’t care to track your liquor pours, simply create the house cocktails as Inventory Items.
+This method is easiest for staff to quickly place orders and is more intuitive for guests ordering Arryved Online or OpenTab.

 Since these are typically set-in-stone recipes, you may not need any Modifiers for them, but if you do offer any modifications, be sure to create those as Item Modifiers.
 Here are some examples of possible modifications for house cocktails: